-- presentations.
-The initial comments or presentation shall be limited to 10 minutes and any rebuttal or concluding comments shall be limited to 5 minutes. - d.
-Presentations Submitted in Writing Persons who anticipate presentations exceeding five minutes are encouraged to submit comments in writing at the earliest possible time for distribution to the Commission and other interested parties.
-Comments should be submitted sufficiently in advance of the scheduled meeting date to ensure distribution to the Commission prior to the meeting. - 1.3.6.4 Audio-Video Presentations: Members of the public may make audio-visual presentations (e.g. audio, slide or MS PowerPoint presentations) to the Commission, but must provide their own hardware and software (tape players, speakers, slide projectors, electrical connections, computers, etc.).
-The Commission and its staff are not responsible for providing any special connections or set-up of any kind, or in assisting in any audio-visual presentation in any way.
-Those wishing to make audio-video presentations are solely responsible for the set-up and functioning of their presentation.
-All audio-visual presentations must comply with applicable time limits for oral presentations and cumulative time limits.
-Presentations should be planned with flexibility to adjust to any changes in these time limits. - 1.3.6.5 Presentations and Public Communications Cumulative Time Limit: Members of the public making presentations to the Commission in connection with one or more agenda items and/or as a part of Public Comments at a single meeting shall be limited to a cumulative total of not to exceed 5 (five) minutes for all agenda items, except for public hearing items.
-For public hearing items, time limits shall be as set forth in Section 1.3.6.3.
-The cumulative total time limit for members of the public making oral presentations to the Commission for all agenda items, including Public Comments and public hearings, shall be 10 (ten) minutes unless otherwise increased or decreased by the Chair, with the concurrence of the Commission. - 1.3.6.6 Comments in Writing Encouraged: Members of the public may submit, and are encouraged to submit, comments in writing in advance to the Commission relating to any items of Ventura LAFCo business, whether on the Commission agenda or otherwise.
-Such written comments will be distributed to members of the Commission and considered and acted upon, or not acted upon, as the Commission in its judgment may deem appropriate. - 1.3.6.7 Repetitious or Dilatory Comments Prohibited: A speaker shall not present the same or substantially same items or arguments to the Commission repeatedly or be repetitious or dilatory in presenting their oral comments.
+1.3.6.4 Audio-Visual Presentations: Members of the public may make audio/visual presentations to the Commission, and may provide their own equipment.
+The Commission and its staff are not responsible for providing any special connections or set-up of any kind, or assisting in the delivery of an audio/visual presentation in any way.
+Those wishing to make audio/visual presentations are solely responsible for the set-up and functioning of their presentation.
+In some cases, however, existing onsite equipment may be available for members of the public to use in making presentations, if arrangements are made with LAFCo staff in advance.
+All audio/visual presentations must comply with applicable time limits for oral presentations and cumulative time limits.
+Presentations should be planned with flexibility to adjust to any changes in these time limits.

+1.3.6.5 Presentations and Public Comment Cumulative Time Limit: Members of the public making presentations to the Commission in connection with one or more agenda items and/or as a part of Public Comment at a single meeting shall be limited to a cumulative total of five minutes for all agenda items, except for Public Hearing Items.
+For Public Hearing Items, time limits shall be as set forth in Section 1.3.6.3.
+The cumulative total time limit for members of the public making oral presentations to the Commission for all agenda items, including Public Comment and Public Hearing Items, shall be 10 minutes unless otherwise increased or decreased by the Chair, with the concurrence of the Commission.

+1.3.6.6 Comments in Writing Encouraged: Members of the public may submit, and are encouraged to submit, comments in writing in advance to the Commission relating to any items of Ventura LAFCo business, whether on the Commission agenda or otherwise.
+Such written comments will be distributed to members of the Commission and considered and acted upon, or not acted upon, as the Commission in its judgment may deem appropriate.

+1.3.6.7 Repetitious or Dilatory Comments Prohibited: A speaker shall not present the same or substantially same items or arguments to the Commission repeatedly or be repetitious or dilatory in presenting their oral comments.
 If a matter has been presented orally before the Commission, whether the Commission has taken action, or determined to take no action, the same or substantially the same matter may not be presented orally by the same person any further.